Is it Legal to Collect Rainwater in Kansas?

 Kansas law has adapted to modern water conservation needs.
 You should stay informed about recent changes, including any expansion of legal uses for harvested rainwater.
 Awareness of updates ensures you can benefit from rainwater harvesting within the legal confines, as seen in the acts and policies encompassing water use in Kansas.
 It’s recommended that you consult The Kansas water appropriation act for the most current legislative information.

-Water Rights and Rainwater Ownership in State
+Water Rights and Rainwater Ownership in Kansas

 In Kansas, your legal ability to collect and use rainwater hinges on understanding the nuances of state water rights and related regulations.